Tawnygoody/Tarmachan/README.md

 ### Admin Features

-- Admin will have access to additional features accross the site.
-Firsty admin members will have an additional icon in the delivery banner (on larger devices) or link in the burger menu (on smaller devices) to take the user to the site admin page.
+- Admin will have access to additional features across the site.
+Firstly admin members will have an additional icon in the delivery banner (on larger devices) or link in the burger menu (on smaller devices) to take the user to the site admin page.
 Here the admin user will have access to:
-    - Add a product page link - Will take the admin user to the add product page.
+    - Add a product page link - This will take the admin user to the add product page.
 Here the user can fill in the form to add a product to the site.
 Once added the admin user will be taken to the product detail page for the product added.
-    - Add a blog link - Will take the admin user to the add blog page.
-Here the user can fill in the form to the add a blog to the site.
+    - Add a blog link - This will take the admin user to the add blog page.
+Here the user can fill in the form to add a blog to the site.
 Once added the admin user will be taken to the blog detail page for the blog added.
-    - Manage Contact Messages - Will take the admin user to the contact management page.
-Here admin users will be displyed with all the queries that have been submitted by other users.
+    - Manage Contact Messages - This will take the admin user to the contact management page.
+Here admin users will be displayed with all the queries that have been submitted by other users.
 Admin users can view details of these messages by clicking on the name in the table.
-On both the contact management page and the contact detail page admin users are able to delete the messages once they have responded to the user.
+On both the contact management page and the contact detail page admin users can delete the messages once they have responded to the user.
 This will trigger a modal to make sure the user is happy to delete the message.
 - On the product page and product detail page admin users will have access to the edit and delete product icons.
 The edit icon will take the user to the edit product form, where they can make changes to a product (i.e put in the clearance category).
 The delete icon will trigger a modal to make sure the user wishes to delete the product and avoid accidental deletions.

 ### Features left to implement

 - Option for billing details and delivery details to be different.
-User's may wish to deliver items to a different address than their card is registered at.
+Users may wish to deliver items to a different address than their card is registered at.
 This could cause some issues with authentication.
-For the purposes of this site I'm happy to have this as a known limitation.
+For the purposes of this site, I'm happy to have this as a known limitation.
 - A welcome or discount offer for new customers, such as 20% off their first order, to encourage more registrations.
 - Social Media signup options.
-- Additional payment options such as apple pay or paypal for ease of purchasing.
+- Additional payment options such as Apple Pay or Paypal for ease of purchasing.

 ## Skeleton